Irreducibility of eventually $2$-periodic curves in the moduli space of cubic polynomials: Basic lemmas and Tools

 Observe that $h_{0,1}=f_{0,1}=b-a$ is an odd polynomial.
 Applying induction on both $l$ and $m$ such that $0\leq l\leq k, 1\leq m, m|n$, and using the last part of Lemma \ref{evenodddecomp}, one gets that $h_{k,n}$ is even or odd polynomial. \end{proof} \begin{lemma} Let $g\in \C[a,b]$ be an even or odd polynomial.
 Let $h\in \C[a,b]$ be an irreducible polynomial, having a decomposition $h=h_{e}+h_{o},$ where $h_{e}$ is even polynomial, and $h_{o}$ is odd polynomial.
 Let $h^{\diamond}:= h_{e}-h_{o}= h(-a,-b)$.
 Then the following statements are true,

 1) $h^{\diamond}$ is irreducible.

 2) In $\C[a,b]$, $h$ divides $g \iff h^{\diamond}$ divides $g$.

-3) If $h$ is not even or odd polynomial, then $h$ and $h^{\diamond}$ are distinct (which means not equal upto mulptiplication by a constant) irreducible polynomials in $\C[a,b]$. \end{lemma} \begin{proof} Assuming $h^{\diamond}$ is reducible, by using change of variables $(a,b)\rightarrow (-a,-b)$, one gets reducibility for $h$.
-Hence, by contradiction, the first part of the lemma is proved.
+3) If $h$ is not even or odd polynomial, then $h$ and $h^{\diamond}$ are distinct (which means not equal upto associates) irreducible polynomials in $\C[a,b]$. \end{lemma} \begin{proof} First two parts of the lemma follows from using the change of variable $(a,b) \rightarrow (-a,-b)$.